Guide to Tasmanian walking

 Three Capes Track

-The Three Capes Track is a four day, 48 kilometre (30 mile) trip on the Tasman Peninsula from Denmans Cove to Fortescue Bay.
+The Three Capes Track is a four-day, 48-kilometre (30-mile) trip on the Tasman Peninsula from Denmans Cove to Fortescue Bay.
 You can experience this walk independently or with a guide.
 Independent walkers stay in accommodation managed by the Tasmania Parks and Wildlife Service, with shared dining hubs and some supplied equipment.
 This journey starts at Port Arthur Historic Site before a ride to the trail head aboard a Pennicott Wilderness Journeys boat.
 You'll have to carry your own basic camping supplies, like meals and a first aid kit.
 Daily walker numbers are capped at 48, and you often need to book months in advance.
-For a guided journey, the Three Capes Lodge Walk offers twin-share accommodation and tasty eats and drinks.
+For a guided journey, the Three Capes Lodge Walk offers the only private accommodation in this national park.
+This walk, by Tasmanian Walking Company, provides guests with premium accommodation in spectacular private eco lodges, twin-share accommodation with beautiful linens in each bedroom, showers, expert guides, optional massage and a fine showcase of Tasmanian food and wine.

 Cradle Mountain Huts Walk

 The guided Cradle Mountain Huts Walk spends six days walking the most renowned route in the state, the Overland Track in World Heritage-listed Cradle Mountain-Lake St Clair National Park.
-View the jagged dolerite peaks of Cradle Mountain, glacial lakes, and untouched wilderness.
-On the Cradle Mountain Huts Walk you'll stay in the only private accommodation on the trail and enjoy fine food and Tasmanian wine.
-Experienced hikers can tackle the Overland Track independently, as well as some smaller trails, such as the six kilometre (3.7 mile) Dove Lake Circuit.
+View the jagged dolerite peaks of Cradle Mountain, glacial lakes, and untouched wilderness and embark on an optional side trip up Mt Ossa, Tasmania’s highest peak.
+On this walk by Tasmanian Walking Company, walkers stay in the only private accommodation on the trail and enjoy fine food and Tasmanian wine.
+Experienced hikers can tackle the Overland Track independently, as well as some smaller trails, such as the six-kilometre (3.7-mile) Dove Lake Circuit.
 After your hike, unwind at Peppers Cradle Mountain Lodge, boutique wilderness accommodation with luxurious suites, fine dining and a day spa.

 Bruny Island by foot